JuheonYi/JuheonYi.github.io/_pages/home.md

 ## Experience

+* Institute of Computer Technology, Seoul National University, Jun.
+2020 ~
+  * Researcher, as part of alternative compulsory military service in Korea

 * Institute of New Media and Communications (INMC), Seoul National University, Nov.
-2018 ~
+2018 ~ May.
+2020
   * Researcher, as part of alternative compulsory military service in Korea

 ## Education